-The time has come to unlock your ride's hidden horsepower with a performance intake system.
-Now, the only tricky part is making a decision between two of the industry's most adrenaline-filled makers: AEM vs Injen.
+The time has come to unlock your ride’s hidden horsepower with a performance intake system.
+Now, the only tricky part is making a decision between two of the industry’s most adrenaline-filled makers: AEM and Injen.
 In this battle, though, there really are no losers.
 An intake from Injen or AEM is sure to kick start your get-up-and-go.
 However, there are some subtle differences between the two that you should know about before you buy.
-Here's the skinny:
+Here’s the skinny:

 The Benefits of AEM Cold Air Intakes

 The year was 1987 when AEM first opened their doors for business, and they’ve been designing and building some of the trickest car, truck and SUV upgrades ever since.
 In fact, AEM has developed an almost cult following in the sport compact arena because of their specialty intake designs, like the 2002 Eclipse V2 AEM intake system.
 These V2 series intakes are not only custom designed for a flawless fit, but they also sport a unique twin-chamber design and custom tuned for maximum induction.